barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/docs/CODEMAP.md

   - Reads `templates/project_charter_tokens.docx`, merges provided charter data with Docxtemplater, and streams the generated DOCX file.
 - `api/charter/validate.js`
   - Uses Ajv + `templates/charter.schema.json` to validate charter payloads, returning `{ ok: true }` or detailed validation errors.
+- `api/charter/make-link.js`
+  - Generates short-lived, fully-qualified DOCX/PDF download URLs by signing payloads with `FILES_LINK_SECRET` and encoding an expiry timestamp alongside the charter metadata.
+- `api/charter/download.js`
+  - Verifies the signed token, enforces the expiry window, and streams the requested document; expired tokens return HTTP 403 with a helpful error.
+- `api/charter/health.js`
+  - Lightweight probe that reports whether `FILES_LINK_SECRET` is present so the UI can surface actionable chat guidance when export links are unavailable.

 ## Templates (`templates/`)
 - `extract_prompt.txt` – System prompt directing the model on how to populate charter fields.